 By Sonali Kokra Dec.
 18, 2019

 Bollywood, much like the government, has fed us an idea of nationhood that is so much bigger than ourselves, most of us tend to struggle to understand our place in it.
-Swades, which turns 15 today, showed us an alternate version.
+Swades showed us an alternate version.
 In Mohan Bhargava, it gave us a deshbhakt we could imagine ourselves being, some day.

 “Jab hi hum muqable mein dabne lagte hain, hum ek hi cheez ka sahara lete hain: sanskaar aur parampara.”